RosettaCommons/demos/protocol_capture/2015/MP_Dock/README.txt

 Example inputs are found in the input folder.

 ## Running the Application
-Run the command.sh script provided in this folder:
+Adjust the paths in the command.sh script provided in this folder and run it:
 >>./command.sh
+For production runs, build at least 1000 models.

 ## Example Outputs
 Outputs are found in the output folder: